Go West, Young ... Man? Part 1

 Mr. Partridge continues: "Our culture has a boy problem.
 In Italy, they call it Peter Pan Syndrome.
 I call it immaturity and selfishness.
 Men so focused on their dreams, their visions, and their desires they find themselves wealthy, known, and alone."
 Mr. Partridge says that this America needs men "who hold a moral code and [do] not compromise it.
 [Men] who love women, treat them as they would their own daughters and lead them when everything doesn't make sense."
 Mr. Partridge, whose Facebook author page has more than 125,000 "likes," who's white and calls himself a "Business Person" and a "Follower of Christ," writes in another post that twelve years ago he was "broke," which he defines as living in an apartment and making $48,000 a year.

 This is the first time in all of these posts I've written to you that I'm concerned about lines being drawn, between Mr. Partridge and me and you.
 I'm concerned about putting words in Darius' mouth, telling you what that young black man would give to make $48,000 a year, what he would give to have the education to start a company that would make him a millionaire.
 I'm concerned about assuming why Tim can't bear to return to a salary as low as $48,000 a year, to assume why he does not have a wife or a child, if he would agree with Mr. Partridge's definition of a man.
-I'm concerned that I can't begin to assume that Mike would be happy with $48,000 a year, if he would be happy if it was what the Lord intended for him to have, if perhaps Mike does not have a wife or a child for reasons that Mr. Partridge cannot fathom, reasons that Mr. Partridge has been afforded the luxury of not having to face.
+I'm concerned that I can't begin to assume that Matt would be happy with $48,000 a year, if he would be happy if it was what the Lord intended for him to have, if perhaps Matt does not have a wife or a child for reasons that Mr. Partridge cannot fathom, reasons that Mr. Partridge has been afforded the luxury of not having to face.

 I'm wondering if I need to repeat lines like "[men] who love women ... and [who will] lead them when everything doesn't make sense."
 I'm wondering what your definition of a man is, if it's what Mr. Partridge is proselytizing, or if your definition is less rigid, if perhaps you don't believe it's your place to define what a man should be.
 I wonder what doesn't "make sense" to Mr. Partridge, if it's the senseless killings I wake up to every morning, or if it's the men who don't love women in our America, the ones who were senselessly murdered in Orlando.
-I wonder if Sister Hillary being on the ticket, if her being a leader of men doesn't make sense to Mr. Partridge, or if it's men like Darius and Tim and Mike and myself who don't make sense to Mr. Partridge, the men who do not have wives and do not have children, the men who do not have that nuclear portrait on the mantle, whose next Christmas likely won't be spent in expensively woven, brightly-colored sweaters, with cards adorned with our names in calligraphy to prove that we are men.
+I wonder if Sister Hillary being on the ticket, if her being a leader of men doesn't make sense to Mr. Partridge, or if it's men like Darius and Tim and Matt and myself who don't make sense to Mr. Partridge, the men who do not have wives and do not have children, the men who do not have that nuclear portrait on the mantle, whose next Christmas likely won't be spent in expensively woven, brightly-colored sweaters, with cards adorned with our names in calligraphy to prove that we are men.

-I'm not sure whether I should be ashamed, if I shouldn't have respect for Mr. Partridge, if perhaps he is the lion and I am the sheep, because he is firmly drawing the line behind which he stands, because he is firmly espousing what he believes to be the definition of a man, while I am tilting at windmills, trying to examine all sides, the whys of Darius and of Tim and of Mike and of myself, instead of getting in line with what society expects of me, to love women blindly and lead them now, especially now, when everything doesn't make sense.
+I'm not sure whether I should be ashamed, if I shouldn't have respect for Mr. Partridge, if perhaps he is the lion and I am the sheep, because he is firmly drawing the line behind which he stands, because he is firmly espousing what he believes to be the definition of a man, while I am tilting at windmills, trying to examine all sides, the whys of Darius and of Tim and of Matt and of myself, instead of getting in line with what society expects of me, to love women blindly and lead them now, especially now, when everything doesn't make sense.

 We are a nation that has prided itself on the separation of church and of state, yet a nation whose citizens bring whatever ideology they believe defines them to the polls.
 It's the ultimate display of hypocrisy.
 We are a nation at odds with itself because its citizens are conflicted with what it means to be an American, to be a man and to be a woman, with the idea that speaking English and believing in Christianity and practicing heterosexuality are not requisites for a Social Security number.
 We are a nation whose citizens are struggling to come to terms with redefining their nation, with redefining what it means to be a man, and to be a woman in America.
 Like our nation, I too am conflicted.
 Maybe Mr. Partridge is right about me.
 Maybe when I fly to Italy in a couple of weeks, to drink more expensive espresso, the Italian men there will tell me I am Peter Pan, that I pushed away two women because I'm afraid to grow up.